codingandcommunity/rcos-open-source-curriculum-project/README.md

 This repository aggregates documentation, specifications, and links to other repositories for the purpose of evaluation for developers participating in RCOS as a graded class.

+This repository is part of the [RCOS Open Source Curriculum Project](https://github.com/codingandcommunity/rcos-open-source-curriculum-project).
+View that repository for additional documentation for the entire system.

 ## Microservice Architecture

 This project uses a serverless microservice architecture.
 It has many components across many GitHub repositories.
 Here is a list: